iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_px4_flight_controller.rst

 --------------------------------------
 .. warning::

-    As PX4 is receives consistent new versions, the steps shown below may not match those necessary for your version of PX4.
+    As PX4 is consistently updated, the steps shown below may not match those necessary for your version of PX4.
 We will point out some key version differences that have been found during internal testing.

 Once the motor is configured and the CAN bus is set up properly, the flight controller needs to be configured.
 The configurations discussed here were performed on a